How to get to Manchester

 Thanks to an integrated transport network Manchester is one of the most accessible cities in the UK for both national and international visitors.

 There are three main stations in the city centre: Piccadilly, Oxford Road and Victoria.
 With direct rail services from across the country, getting here is easy.
-Operators include: Transpennine Express, CrossCountry Trains, Great Western Railway, Northern Rail and Virgin Trains.
+Operators include: Avanti West Coast, TransPennine Express, Transport for Wales, Northern Rail, CrossCountry Trains, and Great Western Railway.

 Train journey times from:

 With three terminals handling over 22m passengers each year, Manchester Airport is the global gateway to the North of England, and the third largest airport in the UK.
-More than 60 airlines ensure Manchester is directly connected to over 200 destinations around the world including the new direct routes for 2017, San Francisco and Boston.
+More than 60 airlines ensure Manchester is directly connected to over 200 destinations around the world.

 Manchester Airport offers a whole host of facilities and services to help ensure hassle-free travel.
 These include tax and duty free savings, free WiFi for up to 60 minutes and Escape Lounges in all three terminals.

 Manchester Airport offers excellent connections to the city centre and beyond with a regional railway station and Metrolink station onsite.